 Effective Control: You maintain effective control over an item when you either retain physical possession of the item, or secure the item in such an environment as a hotel safe, a bonded warehouse, or a locked or guarded exhibition facility.
 Retention of effective control over an item is a condition of certain temporary exports and reexports.
 This pertains to travel to certain countries with technology loaded with certain encryption products.

-Empowered Official: The Associate Provost for Research and Scholarship is the ECO and UT Tyler's Empowered Official for export control matters.
-In this capacity, the Empowered Official have the authority to represent the university before the export control regulators in matters related to registration, licensing, commodity jurisdiction requests, or voluntary disclosures.
-While certain oversight functions may be delegated, only the Empowered Official have the power to sign such paperwork and bind the university in any proceeding before DDTC, BIS, OFAC, or any other government agency with export control responsibilities.
+Empowered Official: The Associate Provost for Research and Scholarship is the Export Controls Officer (ECO) and UT Tyler's Empowered Official for export control matters.
+In this capacity, the Empowered Official has the authority to represent the university before the export control regulators in matters related to registration, licensing, commodity jurisdiction requests, or voluntary disclosures.
+While certain oversight functions may be delegated, only the Empowered Official has the power to sign such paperwork and bind the university in any proceeding before DDTC, BIS, OFAC, or any other government agency with export control responsibilities.

 Encryption Software: Computer programs that provide capability of encryption functions or confidentiality